Waubgeshig Rice: Journalism

-Waubgeshig Rice began his journalism career when he spent a year in Germany on a student exchange program, and wrote a series of articles about his experience for the First Nations newspaper Anishinabek News.
-He graduated from Toronto Metropolitan University (formerly known as Ryerson University) in 2002, and began working as a freelance journalist for media outlets such as The Weather Network and Wasauksing's community radio station CHRZ-FM before joining the CBC's local news bureau in Winnipeg in 2006 and transferring to Ottawa in 2010.
+Waubgeshig Rice began his journalism career when he spent a year in Germany on a student exchange program and wrote a series of articles about his experience for the First Nations newspaper Anishinabek News.
+He graduated from Ryerson University in 2002, and began working as a freelance journalist for media outlets such as The Weather Network and Wasauksing's community radio station CHRZ-FM before joining the CBC's local news bureau in Winnipeg in 2006 and transferring to Ottawa in 2010.

-With the CBC, he was a contributor to the radio and television documentary series ReVision Quest and 8th Fire.
+With the CBC, Rice was a contributor to the radio and television documentary series ReVision Quest and 8th Fire.
 In 2014, he received the Debwewin Citation for Excellence in First Nations Storytelling from the Union of Ontario Indians.
-He became the new host of Up North, CBC Radio One's local afternoon show on CBC Sudbury, in 2018, and has been heard on the national CBC Radio network as a guest host of Unreserved.
-He left the CBC in 2020 to concentrate on writing.
+Rice became the new host of Up North, CBC Radio One's local afternoon show on CBC Sudbury, in 2018.
+He has also been on the national CBC Radio network as a guest host of Unreserved.
+Rice left the CBC in 2020 to concentrate on writing.

 Writing

-Rice published the short story collection Midnight Sweatlodge in 2011, as well as the novel Legacy in 2014, with Theytus Books, Ltd. His second novel, Moon of the Crusted Snow, was published in October 2018 by ECW Press, and the audiobook was narrated by actor Billy Merasty and released in December 2018.
+Rice published the short story collection Midnight Sweatlodge in 2011, as well as the novel Legacy in 2014, with Theytus Books.
+His second novel, Moon of the Crusted Snow, was published in October 2018 by ECW Press, and the audiobook was narrated by Billy Merasty and released in December 2018.
 The sequel, Moon of the Turning Leaves, was published in February 2024.

-The New York Times named Rice, alongside Cherie Dimaline, Rebecca Roanhorse, Darcie Little Badger and Stephen Graham Jones, as "some of the Indigenous novelists reshaping North American science fiction, horror and fantasy."
+The New York Times named Rice, alongside Cherie Dimaline, Rebecca Roanhorse, Darcie Little Badger, and Stephen Graham Jones, as "some of the Indigenous novelists reshaping North American science fiction, horror and fantasy."

 Podcast

-In 2021 Rice launched the Storykeepers podcast with author Jennifer David, with assistance from an Ontario Arts Council grant.
-In the podcast Rice and David will be discussing Indigenous literatures, "to bring conversations about Indigenous books to a wider audience in an audio book-club format."
+In 2021, Rice launched the Storykeepers podcast with author Jennifer David, with assistance from an Ontario Arts Council grant.
+Rice and David discuss Indigenous literatures, "to bring conversations about Indigenous books to a wider audience in an audio book-club format."
+The podcast ran until 2023.